 - The what – What team members are going to work on what areas of the project?

-- The rules – Your change management control process must clearly define how you determine the teams that are selected, how you assign tasks, and the rules you implement for changes, accountability, and objectives for project completion.
+- The rules – Effective change management control processes must clearly define how you determine the teams that are selected, how you assign tasks, and the rules you implement for changes, accountability, and objectives for project completion.